Order & Pay for restaurants

 The second innate reason that digital menus can boost spending – before we get to operational boosts, like throughput – is that users are more in control of their buying decisions.

 Perhaps this sounds fussy.
 If a customer wants something; they can choose it – but there’s pressure applied even in with the best staff who put customers the most at ease.

 First, time pressure.
 The waiter has to be elsewhere and you need to remember your whole order.
-The fact that digital menus generally increase baskets through added side shows this – in the moment, customers remember their main but might forget their side.
+The fact that digital menus generally increase baskets through added sides shows this – in the moment, customers might remember their main but forget their side.
 Privately, they will at a tick more leisurely pace over their basket, and increased dwell time on the menu translates to bigger baskets, more sales.

 Then, there’s time pressure in the other sense – what if a customer wants a side mid-meal?
 What if they have ordered and something suddenly occurs to them?
 Perhaps they would just let it slide – and the constant availability of an order & pay system means that people are more able to order more when they feel like it.